 Contact us on 020 3369 6965 and a member of our team will be happy to help

-Types of Carpet Beetles In The UK
+Types Of Carpet Beetles In The UK

-Holes In Carpets!
+Carpet Beetles UK & Holes In Carpets!

 Let’s start with the holes first; holes in carpets caused by carpet beetles will not always look as though its a hole made by a beetle larvae it can also be caused from nails or staples which have come loose and pierced through the underlay or floorboards this is something you need to watch out for if you suspect that might be the cause, because this is a sign that you may have a more serious problem that requires the help of an experienced pest controller.

 So what kind of damage can be caused to carpets by carpet beetle larvae?
 Well as we know they eat fabric so if left untreated they will make quite a few holes in your carpets and also your furniture it’s never nice finding those tell tale signs that you’ve got an infestation of beetles crawling all over the floor.

 Varieties Of Carpet Beetles In The UK